 Robin L. Dole, PT, DPT, EdD, PCS

-- Dean of School of Human Service Professions
+- Dean of College of Health & Human Services

 - EdD, Child and Youth Studies, Exceptional Education and Special Services (2000)